eniac111/fontmatrix/README.md

 ![Fontmatrix showing a font family with its sample text](doc/screenshots/family.png)

-Fontmatrix is a font management application for Linux, macOS, and Windows.
+Fontmatrix is a font management application for Linux and Windows.

 It helps keeping your font collection in order, allowing you to enable and disable availability of fonts and font families in your system.
 This is typically